buildingbeautifuluis/buildingbeautifuluis.github.io/01-Chapter-1-Designing-Interfaces.md

 **This chapter is at the editing stage, so it’s readable.
 I’ll be adding images shortly, hopefully this weekend, but the content should be (I hope!) sound.**

-<p style="color: red;">**As I’ve noted in the [overview](https://github.com/buildingbeautifuluis/bbuis/blob/master/00-Overview.md), this is a work in progress and I’m sharing it here in draft form.
-It isn’t finished, but I hope it provides some value as I finalise all of the chapter content.**</p>
+<p style="color: red; font-weight: bold;">As I’ve noted in the [overview](https://github.com/buildingbeautifuluis/bbuis/blob/master/00-Overview.md), this is a work in progress and I’m sharing it here in draft form.
+It isn’t finished, but I hope it provides some value as I finalise all of the chapter content.</p>

 <!--